qianglise/py2025/content/parallel-computing.rst

 - Tasks communicate and share data by sending messages.
 - Many higher-level functions exist to distribute information to other tasks and gather information from other tasks.
-- All tasks typically *run the entire code* and we have to be careful to avoid that all tasks do the same thing.

 ``mpi4py`` provides Python bindings for the Message Passing Interface (MPI) standard.
 This is how a hello world MPI program looks like in Python: